-Who Prescribes Medication for
+Who Prescribes Medication for Mental Health?
+A Simple, Clear Guide

 At Safer Psychiatry, we provide compassionate, evidence – based mental health care to support your well-being now and for the future – because your journey matters, and so do you.